 Note: New Jersey S corporations do not file Form CBT-100.
-These corporations must complete Form CBT-100S.
+These corporations must complete Form CBT-100S (or Form CBT-100U if they elected to be part of a combined group).

 Federal S corporations that have not elected and been authorized to be New Jersey S corporations must complete this return as though no election had been made under I.R.C. § 1362.
-A copy of Form 1120S as filed must be submitted.
+A copy of Form 1120-S as filed must be submitted.
 Lines 1 through 28 on Part I, Schedule A of the CBT-100 must be completed.

-Note: Check the box on Page 1 to indicate the corporation is a Federal 1120-S filer.
+Note: Check the box on page 1 to indicate the corporation is a federal 1120-S filer.